 We believe that in order to build and maintain sustainable singletrack trails in the Keweenaw Peninsula, we have to develop the next generation of mountain bikers right here at home.
 These passionate young riders will grow up to be advocates for trail development throughout their lives, creating a positive feedback loop that will benefit everyone in our community.
 Our all-volunteer organization brings together parents and community members to offer exciting programs for kids of all ages so that they, too, can experience the excitement of riding through the Keweenaw's forests.

-Once per week (Monday evening) between June 14 and July 26, 2021 we'll meet at a local trail system for guided group rides, split into similarly-skilled mini-groups led by adult coaches.
+Once per week (Monday evening) between June 12 and July 31, 2023 we'll meet at a local trail system (MTU or Swedetown) for guided group rides, split into similarly-skilled mini-groups led by adult coaches.
 Many of of our leaders are certified cycling instructors and are prepared to lead our groups through instructive lessons no matter the age that they're working with.
 Skills training is perfectly balanced with for-fun riding so that nobody gets bored or overwhelmed.
 We'll try to keep kids moving as much as possible, both to burn off some youthful energy and keep the bugs at bay.
-Groups are assigned ahead of time based on age, skills, and interests, and each team is color-coded to make finding your coach as easy as possible.
+Groups are assigned ahead of time based on skill level and each team is color-coded to make finding your coach as easy as possible.

 Example Groups and Skills:

-Note: Kids under 13-years-old can ride for free at Michigan Tech.
-Adults must purchase a trail pass.
+Note: Kids under 13-years-old can ride for free at Michigan Tech, youth 13+ and adults must purchase a trail pass for MTU.
+Kids 18 and under can ride free at Swedetown; 19+ must purchase a Swedetown trails pass.
 Daily trail passes can usually be purchased at the trailhead (look for a donation-type box).
 Michigan Tech seasonal/yearly trail passes can be purchased at the Nordic Club office (in the wax building) or at the ticket office at the SDC.
-Per Michigan Tech facility regulations, face coverings are required at all times.
-Please note there are no provisions for medical intolerance reasons or medical waivers to avoid the mask requirement.
-Trail users are required to fill out the Daily Symptom Tracking Form before arriving at each week's Michigan Tech ride.
-Riders should avoid sharing water bottles and strive to maintain social distance at all times.
+Trail passes for Swedetown Trails can be purchased online using the following LINK.

 Additional ride information can be found at http://singletrackflyers.org.